Azure/pytest-azurepipelines/README.rst

 pytest-azurepipelines uses the environment variable `SYSTEM_ACCESSTOKEN` to authenticate against the `PR comment API`_.
 Therefore, you need to enable the checkbox "allow scripts to access the OAuth token" in your Agent job settings.
+And you need to `explicitly pass it to the task`_.

 The tool makes use of the following environment variables, that are usually set automatically by Azure
 DevOps: